 Once the planer catches and tracks into position, resume trolling speed, free-spool a bait some 50 to 100 feet back, and place that outfit in the rod holder.
 The drag should be set light, with the clicker engaged.

 Then secure either a No. 32 (with 20-pound lines and lighter) or No. 64 (with 30-pound lines and heavier) rubber band to the fishing line coming off the rod tip, making sure it doesn’t slide and that a loop remains exposed.
 This loop goes onto one end of a double snap swivel.
 Pull line off the reel and latch the other snap around the planer line.
 Then let the water pressure from the forward speed of the boat slide the connection down the cord to the planer.

 Be advised that there is no sudden stop when the line nears the planer, and excess free spooling results in a large bow in the fishing line.
-You must estimate when the connection is near the planer, and then engage the reel drag and slowly wind up line until the rod tip is taut under -pressure.
-Troll as you -normally would, avoiding sharp turns, which could steer the planer line into the props.
+You must estimate when the connection is near the planer, and then engage the reel drag and slowly wind up line until the rod tip is taut under pressure.
+Troll as you normally would, avoiding sharp turns, which could steer the planer line into the props.

 When a fish strikes, the resistance from the parting rubber band sets the hook, which is crucial to holding a fish during the momentary slack period between the strike and line coming tight to the fish.
-With a large fish, we’ll slow the boat and retrieve the planer.
-With a small fish that can be muscled around the planer line, we leave it deployed.
+With a large fish, slow the boat and retrieve the planer.
+With a small fish that can be muscled around the planer line, leave it deployed.

-After a strike — or capture — there’s no need to retrieve the planer to reload; just take another double snap swivel and rubber band, and set a new bait.
-At the end of a good day, the planer line will have collected -several swivels, and your fish box a few more fish — fish that you might not have caught if you hadn’t decided to get down.
+After a strike — or capture — there’s no need to retrieve the fishing planer to reload; just take another double snap swivel and rubber band, and set a new bait.
+At the end of a good day, the planer line will have collected several swivels, and your fish box a few more fish — fish that you might not have caught if you hadn’t decided to get down.